nicc777/opentofu-foundations-homework/README.md

 * AWS CloudTrail was instrumental in tracking down sources of failures.
 Initially I had a very basic resource definition for the secret and when the resources was re-created after some changes, it failed because the resource was still being deleted on AWS side.
 I updated `aws_secretsmanager_secret` with additional arguments to make replacing easier and more instant.
 * The current solution does not cater for Password Rotation, as there is no easy way to do this with the current set-up.
 I would like to solve this at some later point, but for now I will just first see how the course proceeds - perhaps there is something about this later.
 * Using the [`count` Meta-Argument](https://opentofu.org/docs/language/meta-arguments/count/), I can create the DB public access based on a boolean value, regardless of the trusted public IP address I provided.
 This is really cool for deciding to create a resource or not - in this case choosing to create the security group to allow access from the trusted CIDR.
+* It feels like the subnet selection could be better, but I have not really found the solution I'm more happy with yet.
+Ideally, the VPC will also be crated by OpenTofu, which will make automatic subnet selection a lot easier.
+* In the current configuration, anytime something changes that requires the plan to be updated, the DB credentials change.
+I have not figured out exactly what the root cause of this behavior is.

 Basic shell history: